dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 This is what gradient descent does.
 It tells the model which direction to move to minimize the error.
 There are different optimizer which tell us how can we find this direction.

    a.
-Vanilla Gradient
+Vanilla Gradient or Gradient Descent

    b.
 Adam

    c.
-RMS Prop
+RMSprop

    d.
-SGD
+Stochastic Gradient Descent(SGD)

    e.
-Nestrov Momentum
+Nestrov Momentum or

+   f.
+Nesterov accelerated gradient (NAG)

+   g.
+Adadelta

+   h.
+Adagrad

 <p align="center">
 <img src='/images/mnist_mlp_files/optimizers.gif' />